aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_general.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. list-table::
   :widths: 10 20 10 60
   :header-rows: 1

   * - Parameter
     - Type / Valid values
     - Default
     - Description
   * - ``memory_weight``
     - float [0.0, 1.0]
     - ``0.2`` if ``optimize`` is ``"speed"``, else ``0.8``
     - The weight of memory balancing in the auto-partitioni ng objective, as opposed to balancing computational load.
 If 0.0, the library only tries to balance computation; if 1.0 the library only tries to balance the memory use.
 Any value in between interpolates between these extremes.
   * - ``ddp``
     - bool
     - ``False``
     - Must be set to True if hybrid model/data parallelism is used with DistributedDataParallel.
 DistributedDataParallel is used with NCCL backend, and uses the MASTER_PORT provided by SageMaker.
   * - ``active_microbatches`` (**smdistributed-modelparallel**>=v1.3)
     - int
     - ``partitions`` + 2
     - This is the maximum number of microbatches that are simultaneously in execution during pipelining.
 Jointly scaling batch size and number of microbatches can often mitigate the pipeline bubble overhead, but that can lead to increased memory usage if too many microbatches are simultaneously in execution.
 In such cases setting the number of active microbatches to a lower number can help control memory usage.
 By default this is set to two plus the number of partitions of the model.
   * - ``deterministic_server`` (**smdistributed-modelparallel**>=v1.3)
     - bool
     - ``False``
     - Setting this to true ensures that the execution server for pipelining executes requests in the same order across all data parallel ranks.
   * -  ``offload_activations`` (**smdistributed-modelparallel**>=v1.6)
     - bool
     - False
     - Enables activation
       offloading.
 To improve GPU memory usage, use activation offloading
       only when (1) the ``microbatches`` and ``active_microbatches`` are
       greater than 1, and (2) activation checkpointing is enabled for at
       least one module in the model.
   * - ``activation_loading_horizon`` (**smdistributed-modelparallel**>=v1.6)
     - int
     - 4
     - Specify the number
       of pipeline tasks.
 This determines how early the activations should
       be loaded back to the GPU, expressed in number of pipeline tasks.
       Smaller value indicates that activations are loaded closer in time to
       when they are needed for backward pass.
 Setting this value too small
       might improve memory usage, but might potentially cause throughput
       loss and GPU bottlenecks during the CPU-to-GPU data transfer.
+  * - ``tensor_parallel_degree`` (**smdistributed-modelparallel**>=v1.6)
+    - int
+    - 1
+    - The number of devices over which the tensor parallel modules will be distributed.
+      If ``tensor_parallel_degree`` is greater than 1, then ``ddp`` must be set to ``True``.
+  * - ``fp16_params`` (**smdistributed-modelparallel**>=v1.6)
+    - bool
+    - ``False``
+    - If ``True``, the parameters of the distributed modules will be initialized in FP16.
+  * - ``shard_optimizer_state`` (**smdistributed-modelparallel**>=v1.6)
+    - bool
+    - ``False``
+    - If ``True``, the library shards the optimizer state of all parameters across
+      the data parallel processes which hold the same parameter.
+      This optimizer state sharding happens in a balanced manner.
+      Note that when sharding optimizer state, full optimizer saving is not currently supported.
+      Please save partial optimizer state.
+For more information about saving and loading checkpoints with
+      optimizer state sharding, see `Instructions for Checkpointing with Tensor Parallelism <https://docs.aws.amazon.com/sagemaker/latest/dg/model-parallel-extended-features-pytorch-saving-loading-checkpoints.html>`_.
+  * - ``prescaled_batch`` (**smdistributed-modelparallel**>=v1.6)
+    - bool
+    - ``False``
+    - If ``True`` and when ``smp.nn.DistributedTransformerLMHead`` is used
+      (this is typically used for GPT-2 or GPT-3 models),
+      the library assumes that the devices in the same tensor parallelism group
+      receive the same input data.
+Otherwise, it is assumed that they receive
+      different examples.
+To learn more, see :ref:`prescaled-batch`.
+  * - ``skip_tracing`` (**smdistributed-modelparallel**>=v1.6)
+    - bool
+    - False
+    - Skips the initial tracing step.
+This can be useful in very large models
+      where even model tracing at the CPU is not possible due to memory constraints.

 Parameters for ``mpi``